kradalby/kradalby.no/content/Network/cisco_notes.md

     Switch# write erase
     Switch# reload

+## Set enable password

+    :::C
+    Switch> en
+    Switch# conf t
+    Switch(config)# enable password derp
+    Switch(config)# end

+## Copy firmware to device

+### Set boot firmware

+THERE IS A FAULT IN THIS INSTRUCTION!

+    :::C
+    Switch> en
+    Switch# conf t
+    Switch# boot system path:to:firmware.bin

+## Enable remote login

+### Telnet

+!Not recommended!

+    :::C
+    Switch> en
+    Switch# conf t
+    Switch(config)#line vty 0 4
+    Switch(config-line)#login
+    % Login disabled on line 1, until 'password' is set
+    % Login disabled on line 2, until 'password' is set
+    % Login disabled on line 3, until 'password' is set
+    % Login disabled on line 4, until 'password' is set
+    % Login disabled on line 5, until 'password' is set Switch(config-line)#password derp

+### SSH

+If supported.

+Setup a user account:

+    :::C
+    Switch> en
+    Switch# conf t
+    Switch(config)# aaa new-model
+    Switch(config)# username kradalby password 0 derp

+Note: The password is clear text in the config.

+Enable remote management:

+    :::C
+    Switch(config)# line vty 0 4
+    Switch(config)# transport input SSH

+Enable SSH:

+    :::C
+    Switch(config)# ip domain-name fap.no
+    Switch(config)# crypto key generate rsa

+    The name for the keys will be: Switch.fap.no Choose the size of the key modulus in the range of 360 to 2048 for your General Purpose Keys.
+Choosing a key modulus greater than 512 may take a few minutes.

+    How many bits in the modulus [512]: 2048
+    % Generating 2048 bit RSA keys ...[OK]

+    Switch(config)#ip ssh time-out 60
+    Switch(config)#ip ssh authentication-retries 3

+Note: ssh on your linux and mac computer will not by default let you connect to a server with a key smaller than 768.

 ## DHCP autoconfiguration

 Most Cisco switches, to my knowledge, can be autoconfigured with a combination of dhcp and tftp.
 This is a great feature.